MarkusH/blog/content/Development/2012-10-31__en__cloudraid-2-basics.rst

 :tags: Apache, CloudRAID, Cluster, Eclipse, Encryption, Java, Network, Security, Server, Studium
 :author: Markus Holtermann
+:summary: This post is a continuation of the blog series about the student research paper CloudRAID.
+It describes the technical backgrounds of the "OSGi Framework" and explains the various kinds of "The Cloud" that exist.

 This post is a continuation of the blog series about the student research paper